Piano tuning, voicing and regulation in the middle region of the Netherlands

 I am Frans Eerhardt, skilled piano tuner / technician from Amersfoort.

-I am available on Wednesday, Thursday and Friday
+I am available on Wednesday morning, Thursday and Friday.

-I tune your instrument for €90, if your instrument is in Amersfoort, Leusden, Soest, or elsewhere within a radius of 10 km from Amersfoort centre without travel allowance.
+I tune your instrument for €90, if your instrument is in Amersfoort, Leusden, Soest, or elsewhere within a radius of 10 km from Amersfoort centre.
 Further away from my address I charge €2 per km extra.
 To calculate the distance you can use Google maps.

 -